Rrominet/fxnetwork/README.md

 ## TODO

  - [ ] Add the *desktop* file automaticly installed.
+ - [ ] Listen to certain properties changes through D-Bus signal system to have a real-time update in the GUI.
  - [ ] Certainly a lot of bugs to correct lol.